Every Student Succeeds Act: Students with disabilities

-The Every Student Succeeds Act also sets new mandates on expectations and requirements for students with disabilities.
+The ESSA also sets new mandates on expectations and requirements for students with disabilities.
 Most students with disabilities will be required to take the same assessments and will be held to the same standards as other students.
-ESSA allows for only one percent of students, accounting for ten percent of students with disabilities, to be excused from the usual standardized testing.
+The ESSA allows for only one percent of students, accounting for ten percent of students with disabilities, to be excused from the usual standardized testing.
 This one percent is reserved for students with severe cognitive disabilities, who will be required to take an alternate assessment instead.
 This is a smaller percentage of students than under past mandates, mainly because there is not enough staff available to administer the assessments to the students one-on-one.
 The Department of Education does not define disabled, rather, each state decides its own definition in order to determine which students will be allowed to take the alternate assessment.
 This could prove to be more challenging, though, when it comes to comparing students to one another because not all states will define disabled the same way.
 The ESSA has also recognized that bullying and harassment in schools disproportionately affects students with disabilities.
 Because of this, the ESSA requires states to develop and implement plans on how they will combat and attempt to reduce bullying incidents on their campuses.

 Reception and opinion

 Journalist Libby Nelson wrote that the ESSA was a victory for conservatives who wished to see federal control of school accountability transferred to states, and that states "could scale back their efforts to improve schools for poor and minority children".

-Researchers from the Thomas B. Fordham Institute also approved of "grant[ing] states more authority over their accountability systems."
+Researchers from the Thomas B. Fordham Institute approved of "grant[ing] states more authority over their accountability systems."
 However, they also expressed concern that, in an effort to set proficiency levels that low-performing students could pass, states would neglect the needs of high-performing students, which would disproportionately affect high-performing, low-income students.